Send money to the West Bank and Gaza

 - Credit card cash advance.
-If you have a Visa or MasterCard credit card, you can get an emergency cash advance.
+If you have a Visa or Mastercard credit card, you can get an emergency cash advance.
 To get money this way you’ll have to visit a local participating bank.

 - Travel insurance.
 The right kind of travel insurance can be beneficial when you travel overseas.
 It can give you access to emergency money to deal with unexpected medical expenses, flight delays and cancellations as well as lost and misplaced baggage.

-Western Union and Xpress Money have cash pickup centres in West Bank and Gaza.
+Western Union and Xpress Money have cash pickup centres in the West Bank and Gaza.
 To collect cash from any of these centres, you’ll have to provide a transfer specific reference number along with an acceptable form of ID such as your passport or driver’s license.
 If you have to collect a large sum, call ahead of time to check for availability of funds.
-Here are some cash pickup locations in West Bank and Gaza.
+Here are some cash pickup locations in the West Bank and Gaza.

 - Quds Bank Ltd

 Open 8am to 4pm, Monday to Sunday